A History of Chinese Literature by Herbert Allen Giles

 This is the perfect starter book for anyone with a budding interest in world literature or Chinese culture.
 It's for the curious reader who wants to go beyond the Great Wall and the Terracotta Army to explore the ideas that have captivated Chinese minds for millennia.
 Be aware it's a product of its time—some perspectives are dated—but as a first-of-its-kind roadmap, it's invaluable.
 Pair it with more modern translations of the actual works it mentions, and you've got yourself a fantastic literary adventure.

-1 year agoWithout a doubt, the storytelling feels authentic and emotionally grounded.
-Definitely a 5-star read.
+1 year agoThis is one of those stories where the storytelling feels authentic and emotionally grounded.
+Exceeded all my expectations.